It’s that time of year when Staying Sober isn’t easy!

 Houghton House is a safe Covid-19 free space and we are acutely aware that addiction doesn’t take time off during the holidays; nor do we.
 Our facilities are open 24/7 to offer assistance with addiction.
 If you have any questions, don’t hesitate to contact us.

 Office Hours 011 787 9142

 Emergency 079 770 7532

-or simply fill in the contact form, by clicking on the green envelope below and one of our professional staff members will get back to you, either by email or mobile, respecting your anonymity at all times, the choice is yours.
+Simply fill in the contact form, by clicking on the green envelope below and one of our professional staff members will get back to you, either by email or mobile, respecting your anonymity at all times, the choice is yours.